Fidel Corrales Jimenez

-Fidel Corrales Jimenez is an American chess Grandmaster.
+Fidel Corrales Jimenez (born July 7, 1987) is a Cuban-American chess Grandmaster.

 Chess career

 In 2009 Jimenez shared first place with Alexander Shabalov in the American Continental Chess Championship.

 He played in the Chess World Cup 2009 and Chess World Cup 2011, in both cases representing the Cuban Chess Federation, being defeated by Alexander Areshchenko and Judit Polgár, respectively, in the first rounds.
+In 2023, Jimenez won the World Chess Open in Philadelphia.

+Personal life

+His sister is Zenia Corrales Jiménez.